 Providing You With Effective Legal Defense

 Someone convicted of wire or mail fraud faces serious penalties.
-However, it is not even necessary to actually complete a fraudulent act in order to be convicted of federal fraud charges.
-This is because it is possible to be charged with a conspiracy to commit wire or mail fraud, which is also punishable by fines and jail time, so if you have been charged with a conspiracy to commit fraud, it is important to contact a white collar crime attorney who can help you formulate a defense.
+However, it is not required to actually complete a fraudulent act in order to be convicted of federal fraud charges.
+This is because it is possible to be charged with a conspiracy to commit wire or mail fraud, which is also punishable by fines and jail time.
+If you have been charged with a conspiracy to commit fraud, it is important to contact a wire and mail fraud attorney who can help you formulate a strong defense.

-- There was an agreement between two or more people to commit fraud using wire or mail communications; and
+- There was an agreement between two or more people to commit fraud using wire or mail communications

 - At least one of the parties to the agreement overtly acted to follow through with the plan.

 Even if a person did not take the overt action, he or she can still be charged with conspiracy.
 Under federal law, it is enough that a defendant knowingly joined a conspiracy in which use of the mail or electronic communication could have furthered the conspiracy and that at least one of the parties involved took an overt action.
 In fact, once a defendant’s participation in a conspiracy has officially been established, the defendant will be considered guilty of any acts committed by his or her alleged partners, even if the overt act failed.
 It is also not necessary for someone alleged to be a co-conspirator to know the rest of the conspirators in order to be considered part of the group.

 Conspiracy to commit wire and mail fraud is usually tried at the federal level.
 Unfortunately, this means that those who are convicted of federal conspiracy to commit fraud face much harsher punishments, as a convicted defendant could be required to pay fines of up to $250,000 and spend up to 20 years in prison.